Rob Kaman

-Rob "The Dutchman" Kaman (born 5 June 1960) is a Dutch retired 9-time kickboxing and Muay Thai world champion.
-He is often called "Mr. Low Kick" because of his feared low kicks which he used to set up his devastating offensive attacks.
+Robert Diem Kaman (5 June 1960 – 30 March 2024) was a Dutch nine-time kickboxing and Muay Thai world champion.
+He was often called "Mr. Low Kick" because of his feared low kicks which he used to set up his devastating offensive attacks.

 Biography

-Young age
+Early life

-Rob Kaman was born in Amsterdam in 1960.
+Rob Kaman was born in Amsterdam on 5 June 1960.
 In his early days, he played football for the AFC Ajax Youth Team.
 Kaman was a good player, but never liked team sports.
-At the age of 16, he became interested in martial arts and started training in pentjak silat an Indonesian style with Ruud van Weldam.
-After he watched a fight of kickboxer Lucien Carbin, he started training in Muay Thai and kickboxing at Mejiro Gym under Carbin and later Jan Plas when he was 19.
+At the age of 16, he became interested in martial arts and started training in the Indonesian style pencak silat with Ruud van Weldam.
+Two years later, he watched a fight of kickboxer Lucien Carbin, after which he started training in Muay Thai and kickboxing at Mejiro Gym, first under Carbin and then Jan Plas.

-In 1980 Kaman became an A-class fighter in the Netherlands.
+In 1980, Kaman became an A-class fighter in the Netherlands.
 He won most of his fights by K.O.
 The turning point for him was his fight with Blinky Rodriquez, the cousin of Benny Urquidez.
 Kaman knocked him out in the 2nd round with a low kick to the leg.
 That was his international breakthrough.
 From then on, Kaman started fighting in Thailand.

 His first fight in Thailand was against Dennoi, a local champion.
 Kaman won by K.O. and was asked to fight Lakchart, a Thai champion, in Bangkok.